12626538/DL02/BLOGPOST.md

 #END NOTES# -->

 The current model of the authors manages to combine the strengths of CNNs and GNNs while maintaining the rotation invariance whilst using a model is not very computationally demanding.
 The invariance for rotation is essential because the orientation of the molecule does not change the characteristics of the molecule.
 However, the combination of the molecules into a protein does depend on the orientation of (the linkage between) the molecules, e.g. the shape of the protein does affect the characteristics of the protein.
 This is a weakness in the otherwise strength of the model.
-In the follow-up paper, they introduced the vector-gating to retain the rotational equivariance of the vector features, but this version of the GVP can only exchange information from scalar vectors to type-1 vectors and vice versa, using the norm. <!-- This last sentence is what Cong said, but I still don't really understand it. -->
+In the follow-up paper, they introduced the vector-gating to retain the rotational equivariance of the vector features, but this version of the GVP can only exchange information between scalar and geometric features using scalar values (either the norm or using gating).
+A point of improvement we are aiming for is to increase the expresiveness of this model by improving this sharing between scalar and geometric features to incorperate orientation into the scalar features.
-This triggered us to figure out an approach to take away the weak point while maintaining the strength.

 ### Testing Equivariance